 The foundation has a remit of identifying, nurturing and establishing creative talent during the first steps of their career.
 This way young artists are more likely to be discovered by galleries and museums, (jazz)musicians can produce their music and make a name for themselves and designers can market their designs.

-To put our aims and aspirations into practice we have formed the following goals:
+To put our aims and aspirations into practice we have formulated the following goals:

-A brief summary of Keep an Eye projects:
+A brief overview of the Keep an Eye projects:

-Promising young artists, photographers, (fashion)designers, filmmakers and sculptors present their work at Gallery Pouloeuff.
-Right in the heart of the fortified town of Naarden-Vesting they are provided with a white wall on which they showcase their work to the public, curators and the rest of the world.
+Promising young artists, photographers, (fashion)designers and sculptors present their work at our Gallery Pouloeuff.
+Right in the heart of the fortified town of Naarden-Vesting, they are provided with a white wall on which they can showcase their work to the public, curators and the rest of the world.
 Furthermore, every month one of the artists in the exhibition has to .
 Over the years we have seen emerging artists grow into successful names that are now exhibited at other (renowned) galleries, art institutions and fairs.
 For more information about the gallery’s exhibitions, collaborations and other activities, visit the Pouloeuff site!

 The Keep an Eye Foundation is proud to be in partnership with the Prins Bernhard Cultuurfonds.
 As enthusiastic advocates of culture and art they launched their first joint project in 2016: Young Metropole - where jazz meets classical music.
 An orchestra just as swinging as the famous Metropole Orchestra and on its way to reaching the same iconic status.
 Together with Young Metropole, The Keep an Eye Foundation and The Cultuurfonds provide very talented young musicians with a stage on which to show their talents to the world, while ensuring people can enjoy great music at special venues throughout the country.
 On top of this, the Keep an Eye Outstanding Talent Award is given to the most talented individual out of all the already extremely talented individuals, and who additionally has unifying qualities in the orchestra.